Dav1dde/glad/test/README.md

  * mingw
  * wine

 Depending on future generators being added there may be more.
-To run the complete suite with minimal effort you can use the [`glad-test`](https://hub.docker.com/r/dav1d/glad-test/) Docker image:

-    docker run --rm -t -v /path/to/glad:/mnt --user $(id -u):$(id -g) dav1d/glad-test